OvalQuilter/lyrics-status/README.md

 ## What is it?

-LyricsStatus is a tool that change your Discord status to lyrics of songs you listen to on Spotify!
+LyricsStatus is a tool that changes your Discord status to lyrics of songs you listen to on Spotify!

 It is written in TypeScript and runs on Node.js.